A downloadable game

 Differences from 5e SRD

 This system has various changes and optional mechanics available for you to play.
-This includes class design, spell design with spells such as Dispel Magic, Counterspell, Forcecage, conditions such as exhaustion, weapon design and mechanics, universal spellcasting tables, skill list, and much more.
+This includes class design, spell design with spells such as Banishment, Dispel Magic, Counterspell, Forcecage, conditions such as exhaustion, weapon design and mechanics, universal spellcasting tables, skill list, and much more.

 Epic Fantasy Gameplay